TheRockYT/empirical-project-measuring-wellbeing/README.md

 ## Overview about the files

+Important files and folders (for the user):

 - [config.jl](./config.jl): The config file
 - [run.jl](./run.jl): The script that runs the project and installs the dependencies

+Other files and folders:

 - [main.jl](./main.jl): The main script that runs the project
 - [features](./features/): Scripts inside this folder are used to implement smaller functions called by the main script.